AI Visibility

 • Enable HTTPS and secure connections

-• Allow AI bot crawling in robots.txt (ChatGPT-User, PerplexityBot, etc.)
+• Allow AI bot crawling in robots.txt: ChatGPT-User, PerplexityBot, ClaudeBot, Applebot, GoogleOther

 Key insight: Technical optimization is necessary but not sufficient.
-Without earned media and quality content, technical signals alone won't earn citations.
-Think of technical GEO as removing friction, not creating authority.
+Without earned media and quality content, technical signals alone will not earn citations.
+Technical GEO removes friction — it does not create authority.

 GEO requires ongoing monitoring and refinement.
-Attribution remains challenging, so focus on leading indicators while developing attribution models.
+Focus on leading indicators while developing attribution models.

 Checklist:

-• Connect citations to conversion metrics where possible
+• Connect citations to conversion metrics (AI-referred sessions convert at higher rates than traditional organic)

 • Document which earned media placements generate the most AI citations

-Measurement reality: Direct attribution from AI citation to conversion is still evolving.
-Focus on leading indicators like citation frequency and visibility scores while the industry develops better attribution models.
+Measurement reality: Direct attribution from AI citation to conversion is still maturing.
+Focus on leading indicators like citation frequency, share of citation, and visibility scores while the industry develops better attribution models.

 Iteration cycle: Review performance quarterly, update content monthly, and continuously build earned media.
 The brands that win in GEO treat it as an ongoing program, not a one-time optimization project.

 Most GEO guides present all optimization tactics as equally important.
-They're not.
-Here's the priority stack based on citation research:
+They are not.
+Here is the priority stack based on citation research:

-Brands that invert this stack, focusing on technical SEO and content structure while ignoring earned media, consistently underperform in AI citations.
-The 5x citation advantage of earned media makes it the highest-leverage activity for GEO.
+Brands that invert this stack — focusing on technical SEO and content structure while ignoring earned media — consistently underperform in AI citations.
+The citation advantage of earned media makes it the highest-leverage GEO activity.

 What is the difference between GEO and traditional SEO?

-GEO (Generative Engine Optimization) focuses on earning citations in AI-generated answers, while traditional SEO aims to rank in search results.
-AI engines cite earned media 5x more than brand content, making third-party authority the foundation of GEO, whereas traditional SEO prioritizes on-site optimization.
+GEO (Generative Engine Optimization) focuses on earning citations in AI-generated answers from ChatGPT, Perplexity, Gemini, and Claude, while traditional SEO aims to rank in search engine results pages.
+AI engines cite earned media at dramatically higher rates than brand content, making third-party editorial authority the foundation of GEO rather than on-site optimization alone.

 How long does it take to see GEO results?

-Initial visibility improvements typically appear within 60-90 days of securing earned media placements.
-However, building consistent citation authority requires 6-12 months of ongoing earned media development.
-GEO is a program, not a one-time project.
+Initial visibility improvements typically appear within 60–90 days of securing earned media placements.
+Building consistent citation authority requires 6–12 months of ongoing earned media development.
+GEO is a program, not a one-time optimization project.

 Can I do GEO without earned media?

-While technical and content optimization help, earned media drives 85.5% of AI citations according to Muck Rack research.
+While technical and content optimization contribute, earned media drives 84% of AI citations according to Muck Rack Generative Pulse research (May 2026).
 Brands focusing solely on owned content optimization consistently underperform competitors with strong earned media presence.
-You need both, but earned media is the foundation.
+Both matter, but earned media is the foundation.

 Which AI platforms should I prioritize for GEO?

-ChatGPT (47% of B2B buyers), Perplexity (fastest-growing), Google AI Overviews (highest reach), and Gemini are the top four.
-Each platform has unique citation behaviors, but all favor earned media from trusted publications.
-Start with platforms your buyers use most.
+ChatGPT, Perplexity, Google AI Overviews, and Gemini are the primary targets.
+Each platform has distinct citation behaviors, but all favor earned media from trusted publications.
+Start with the platforms your buyers use most and track citation share per engine.

 How do I measure GEO ROI?

-Track citation frequency (how often you're cited), share of voice (your visibility vs competitors), query coverage (which buyer questions trigger citations), and conversion rates from AI-referred traffic (which converts 2x higher than traditional organic).
-Connect these leading indicators to pipeline metrics for full ROI visibility.
+Track citation frequency (how often AI cites your brand), share of citation (visibility versus competitors), query coverage (which buyer questions trigger citations), and conversion rates from AI-referred traffic.
+Connect these leading indicators to pipeline metrics for full ROI measurement.